poomnupong/azure-networking/001-skytap-networking-overview/readme.md

 ## Step 3: Prepare Azure components

 1. Create VNET, ExpressRoute Gateway and connect previously created ExpressRoute circuit to the gateway.

+    TIPS: This step takes about 40 minutes to complete.

     ``` bash
     # create VNET and subnets